phonexicum/phonexicum.github.io/infosec/wifi.md

     data encryption - RC4

     Pre-Shared WEP key:
         WEP-40 = 40 bit key + 24 bit IV
         WEP-104 = 104 bit key + 24 bit IV

     Keys can be set by user in 10/26 hex digits or as 5/13 ascii symbols.
-In case of ascii, users can use only printable symbols, though 5 ascii can be easily bruted
+In case of ascii, users can use only printable symbols, though 5 ascii can be easily bruted.
-    The same key is used for encryption of all packets, sent by users
+    The same key is used for encryption of all packets, sent by users.

 ***Authentication modes***: